With hard work and a little bit of luck

 smart machines, rivaling the human mind, we need to build

-more integrated and complete systems than achieved to date.
+more integrated and complete systems than achieved to date, demonstrating a large number of operating principles.

 The mind is a system, and my research to date indicates that